fastapi/fastapi/docs/alternatives.md

 It's a Flask plug-in, that ties together Webargs, Marshmallow and APISpec.

-It uses the information from Webargs and Marshmallow to automatically generate Swagger 2.0 schemas, using APISpec.
+It uses the information from Webargs and Marshmallow to automatically generate OpenAPI schemas, using APISpec.

 It's a great tool, very under-rated.
 It should be way more popular than many Flask plug-ins out there.
 It might be due to its documentation being too concise and abstract.